Scaffold-Stark/speedrunstark/README.md

 👛 Open an window Browser and navigate to <http://localhost:3000>

-🎟 Transfer an NFT from one address to another using the UI:
+🎟 Transfer an NFT from one address to another using the `Copy address` and `Switch Account` from UI:

 ![image](https://github.com/Quantum3-Labs/speedrunstark/blob/simple-nft-example/packages/nextjs/public/ch0-nfts-images-transfer.png?raw=true)